Eyjolfurak/eyjolfurak.github.io/_posts/2025-05-05-noise-complaints-nyc.md

 ## When do noise complaints happen?

-Nighttime is when things get loud — or at least when people notice.
+Nighttime is when things get loud or at least when people notice.
 Across all boroughs, there’s a visible spike in complaints around **11:00 PM**.
-This lines up with the end of the evening for some... and the start of the party for others.
+This lines up with the end of the evening for some and the start of the party for others.

 Some boroughs show a tighter peak, while others have noise complaints more evenly spread across the evening and night.
 For residents, this matters: a sharp spike might mean a quick disruption, but a wide spread could mean noise that stretches on for hours.

+It is interesting to look how the complaints spread a bit more for some districts than others.
+For example the time of the complaints vary more in the Bronx than the rest while Staten Island seems to be the narrowest.
+That allows us to see how some Boroughs receive noice complaints for a longer period than others.

 This temporal pattern shows just how nocturnal New York's noise can be.